MrOrganisation/mrdocument/user-guide.md

 This is useful after changing your context configuration (e.g., adding new fields or renaming patterns) -- you can reset files to get updated filenames without reprocessing them through the AI.

+### Reclassify (Full Re-Processing)

+If you want MrDocument to completely re-run the AI classification on a file:

+1. Copy the source file (from `archive/`) or the processed file (from `processed/` or `sorted/`) into `reclassify/`.
+2. MrDocument matches the file to an existing record by its hash.
+3. The existing record is reset and the file is sent through the full AI processing pipeline again.
+4. The result is sorted into `sorted/` as usual.

+**Reset vs. Reclassify:**
+- **`reset/`** recomputes the filename from existing metadata -- no AI call, useful after config changes.
+- **`reclassify/`** re-runs the full AI classification from scratch -- useful when the original classification was wrong.

+If the file cannot be matched to an existing record, it is moved to `error/`.

 ### File Rename and Recovery

 - If you **rename a file in `sorted/`**, MrDocument adopts your new filename.
-- If you **move a file to a different context folder** in `sorted/`, MrDocument updates the context.
+- If you **move a file to a different context folder** in `sorted/`, MrDocument re-runs the full AI classification for the new context.
 - If a processed file **disappears** from `sorted/`, MrDocument marks it as missing.
 If the file reappears, it's automatically recognized.
 - If processing **fails**, the source file is moved to `error/`.
 You can move it back to `incoming/` to retry.